FPJN-IIC3143-1/backend/README.md

 The `json` body should contain an array of ingredients to add or remove.
 When the quantity is 0, the ingredient will be removed from the pantry.
 If an ingredient is not found in the pantry, it will be added.

-**IMPORTANT**: When an ingredient is stored in adimensional units (e.g., 1 egg, 2 apples, etc.), the input cannot be in any other unit.
-The unit must be an empty string.
-This is due to a limitation from the Spoonacular API.
+**IMPORTANT**: When storing an ingredient without a specific unit (e.g., 1 egg, 2 apples), ensure the unit field is left empty.
+This is because the Spoonacular API cannot convert from specific units to "no unit."
+However, it can convert from "no unit" to specific units (e.g., from 2 eggs to the equivalent amount in grams of eggs).

 ### Example
 ```